tokosdezso/CineShelf/vue-frontend/README.md

-# Vue 3 + Vite
+# CineShelf Vue Frontend

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).
+This is the frontend SPA for CineShelf, built with Vue 3 and Vite.
+It provides a modern, responsive user interface for browsing, searching, and managing movies and movie lists, communicating with the Laravel backend via axios.
+State management is handled with Pinia, and all user feedback is delivered through a global toast notification system for a seamless experience.
+For setup and API details, see the main project documentation.